OSOSystem/oso-docs/README.md

+# OSO Documentation

-# Welcome to the documentation of the OSO-System
+Contains the documentation and wiki of the oso project.